redwoodjs/redwood/CONTRIBUTING.md

 > npm publish --tag dev --registry http://localhost:4873/ --force
 > ```

-You can build a particular package by specifying the path to the package: `./tasks/publish-local ./packages/api`.
+Note that you can build a particular package by specifying the path to the package: `./tasks/publish-local ./packages/api`.
 For example, if you've made changes to the `@redwoodjs/dev-server` package, you would run:

 ```terminal
 ./tasks/publish-local ./packages/dev-server